eyedeekay/i2p.plugins.firefox/README.md

 - Linux is unaware of a Tor Browser path because Tor Browser is rarely, if ever, installed on-path.
 What is on path is virtually always a wrapper for Tor Browser which is installed either as the main user or it's own user.
 Linux will only use Tor Browser if it's discovered in "Local" mode.
+To set this up automatically, you can `cd` to the `I2P` directory where you unpacked the `.tar.gz` file, and run the `./lib/torbrowser.sh` script from there.
 - I really only test Phase 3 with Dillo and Edgium. **YMMV.**

 ### Usability vs Strict